albrecht-lindner/6hclock/README.md

 # 6hclock

-Most clocks divide the day into two halves of two hours each.
+Most clocks divide the day into two halves of twelve hours each.
 However, this clock divides the day into four quarters of six hours each!

 ![animated gif of advancing clokc](6hclock.gif)